-As spring arrives, I am reminded of a creative program that I used several years ago.
+As spring arrives, I am reminded of a creative dementia program that I used several years ago.
 We made paper sculptures of irises and chicks.
-This is an adaptation of Origami – the art of paper folding, often associated with Japanese culture.
+This is a dementia care adaptation of Origami – the art of paper folding, often associated with Japanese culture.
 Origami purists transform a flat sheet of square paper into a finished sculpture without cuts, glue or marking on the paper.
-These two activities use all of the above and are therefore not true origami.

-The activity can be done by individuals (perhaps with help for tasks that are too challenging) and is also an ideal small group program.
-The key to making this a successful group program is to give each person a task in the assembly line.
+This dementia activity can be done by individuals (perhaps with help for tasks that are too challenging) and is also an ideal small group program.
+The key to making this a successful dementia specific group program is to give each person a task in the assembly line.
 If you don’t have enough participants for each task, rotate the tasks among the participants as appropriate for their abilities.

 Before starting the activity, prepare one finished example showing the progress after each task has been completed, as well one showing the finished sculpture.
 Some projects require preparation before the origami aspect begins.
-I find it best to do those steps in advance of starting the activity.
-In the case of the Easter Chick for example, the page has to be printed and cut before beginning as described in the instructions.
+I find it best to do those steps in advance of starting the activity for dementia patients.

 After you have prepared the materials, start by inviting the person to join you at the table and help make paper sculptures to be used to decorate the area.
 If you are doing it as a group activity, invite the first participant.
 Place the prepared paper on the table within reach of the person and provide a designated location to set the folded sheets (a basket, place mat, etc).
 Show them the example of the task that they will be doing and demonstrate the action that is required to complete the task.